HadlariConsulting/Inuktut-Nattilik/README.md

 # Hadlari Consulting
 ## Welcome/ Tunngahugutti
 We offer a variety of Inuit language and cultural services, as well as arts training and consulting from our location in Cambridge Bay, Nunavut, Canada .
-Take a look through our site and get an idea of what we can offer.
+Take a look through our site [to see the range of what we offer](https://hadlariconsulting.com/).

 # About Hadlari Consulting